Q: What makes carnivorous plants different from other plants?

 plant to be carnivorous.
 All other plants have at least one of these abilities,

 but only carnivorous plants can do them all.
-Let me repeat that list of carnivorous attributes from the previous page,
+Let me repeat that list of carnivorous attributes from the previous pages,

 but this time I will augment it with examples of conventional plants doing the exact same things that carnivorous plants do: